-Construction of the Sheriff's DNA lab was completed in 2014.
-Advanced DNA equipment and testing methodologies were acquired that include robotics to ensure accurate and efficient casework testing.
-Validation testing of instruments was conducted and laboratory personnel advanced plans to begin DNA testing in 2015.
+Construction of the Sheriff's DNA Lab was completed in 2014.
+Advanced DNA equipment and testing methodologies were acquired that included robotics to ensure accurate and efficient casework testing.
+Validation testing of instruments was conducted and laboratory personnel advanced plans to begin DNA testing in early 2016.